jeninh/hackmas-day-11/README.md

 - A [Cloudflare](https://cloudflare.com) account
 - An IDE (I will be using [VSCode](https://code.visualstudio.com))

+#### Cloudflare will be used in this guide to host the blog but you can use any other hosting provider that supports Astro!
+(Vercel, Netlify, etc)

 ## 1) Create a new Astro project

 To start, set up a new Astro project by running the following command in your terminal: